derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-17/07/2025 16:24:34 : 3 Database Admins walked into a NoSQL bar.
+18/07/2025 16:25:30 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-If loving you is ROM I don't wanna read write.
+Why are you always smiling?
+That's just my... regular expression.
 <!-- replace-with-joke ends -->